 If I were to search my soul, I’d have to admit that the use of assertions has helped me more than any other single technique, even more than my favorite state machines.
 But, the use of assertions, simple as they are, is surrounded by so many misconceptions and misunderstandings that it’s difficult to know where to start.
 The discussion around the recent Jack Ganssle’s article “The Use of Assertions” shows many of the misunderstandings.

 I suppose that the main difficulties in understanding assertions lay in the fact that while the implementation of assertions is trivial, the effective use of assertions requires a paradigm shift in the view of software construction and the nature of software errors in particular.
+This paradigm is known as Design by Contract (DbC).

 Perhaps the most important point to understand about assertions is that they neither handle nor prevent errors, in the same way as fuses in electrical circuits don’t prevent accidents or abuse.
 In fact, a fuse is an intentionally introduced weak spot in the circuit that is designed to fail sooner than anything else, so actually the whole circuit with a fuse is less robust than without it.